-- MFP (Operational Environment of the TOE)

-TASKalfa 500ci was used.
+- MFP (Operational Environment of the TOE) TASKalfa 420i was used.

-Although TASKalfa 400ci, TASKalfa 300ci and TASKalfa 250ci provide the same functions as the TASKalfa 500ci but, these are different models in terms of speed and number of HDDs.
-The testing was conducted using TASKalfa 500ci that has the maximum speed and the largest number of HDDs so that the evaluator determined that this includes the cases of using TASKalfa 400ci, TASKalfa 300ci and TASKalfa 250ci.
+Although TASKalfa 520i provides the same functions as the TASKalfa 420i but, this is the different model in terms of speed.
+The testing was conducted by different print volume so that the evaluator determined that it includes the cases of using the models that have different speed, respectively.